 Lightning Electromagnetic Pulses (LEMP) caused by natural lightning strikes.

-In the following picture, you can see a machine (e.g. vending machine) which must have a certain immunity to ESD, radiated emission and conducted emission from other devices and machines.
-On the other hand, the machine itself must not upset the machines and devices in its environment (keep its emission low).
+In the following picture, you can see a machine (e.g. vending machine) that must have a certain immunity to ESD, radiated emission and conducted emission from other devices and machines.
+On the other hand, the machine itself must not upset the machines and devices in its environment (keep its emissions low).

 EMC vs. EMI.